DOJ to support lawsuits against companies selling opioids

-WASHINGTON (AP) — The Justice Department says it will support local officials in hundreds of lawsuits against manufacturers and distributors of powerful opioid painkillers.
+WASHINGTON (AP) — The Justice Department said Tuesday it will support local officials in hundreds of lawsuits against manufacturers and distributors of powerful opioid painkillers that are fueling the nation’s drug abuse crisis.

-Attorney General Jeff Sessions made the announcement Tuesday.
-He says it’s the first action by a newly formed task force that aims to more aggressively target drug makers and distributors of the medications that are fueling the nation’s drug abuse epidemic.
+The move is part of a broader effort to more aggressively target prescription drugmakers for their role in the epidemic, Attorney General Jeff Sessions said.
+The Justice Department will file a statement of interest in the multidistrict lawsuit, arguing the federal government has borne substantial costs as a result of the crisis that claimed more than 64,000 lives in 2016.

-The Trump administration has said it is focusing intensely on fighting opioid addiction.
-Critics say its efforts fall far short of what is needed.
+The Trump administration has said it is focusing intensely on fighting drug addiction, but critics say its efforts fall short of what is needed.
+Trump signed off this month on a bipartisan budget deal to provide a record $6 billion over the next two years to fight opioids, but it’s not yet decided how that will be allocated.

-The Justice Department hopes to collect on any settlement payout that comes from the lawsuits.
-Sessions says the federal government has borne substantial costs as a result of the drug crisis, which claimed more than 64,000 lives in 2016.
+The statement of interest was the latest move by the Justice Department, which has also sought to crack down on black market drug peddlers and doctors who negligently prescribe.

 Most Read Stories